Kitchen Cabinetry 101: Choosing Your Hardware

 Right now, Rachel and I are designing four kitchens.
-Each one has it’s own style and feel.
+Each one also has it’s own style and feel.
 Every one of them needs a different hardware to complete the look.
 The best tip we can give you is to order a sample and look at it next to your kitchen cabinets.
 Scale is everything when choosing hardware.
-If the hardware is too small it looks less expensive or even worse, it makes doors and drawers more difficult to open.
+However, if the hardware is too small it looks less expensive or even worse, it makes doors and drawers more difficult to open.

 Determine Your Style

 Don’t be afraid to oversize your hardware for a more modern and industrial look.
 These are the two most important style trends in kitchens right now.
 Remember, you will be touching this hardware every single day.
 Therefore, it is important to try it out in your hand.
 Hold it up to the cabinet and see if it makes sense with the size of doors and drawers.

 Here’s what we’ve selected for each kitchen:

 We’ve chosen Rejuvenation Hardware’s Bevel Edge Bin Pulls for our drawers, as well as their Mission D Drawer Pulls with Backplate for the outer cabinets.
 We decided to mix another style onto the island with the Square Bin Pull on the drawers, all in Brushed Nickel.
 Mixing hardware styles gives the kitchen more of a “found look.”

 In our Zen Contemporary kitchen, we chose the Old World Collection in the rust finish from Atlas Hardware.
 This finish is unique and gives our contemporary kitchen an artisanal feel.
 The pulls are rustic and industrial looking so we stay on trend.

 3) Traditional: Furniture Pulls